zxlim/ICT2x01-p4-6/README.md

 ### Branches
 - `master`: Contains production-ready code and/or other "critical" resources (Important for the progression of the project).
 - `dev`: Contains code and resources that are of "release-candidate" standards and ready to be staged for production.
 - `feature/x`: Contains development code for a feature `x` as described in a related GitHub Issue.
+Branch will be merged into `dev` when feature is deemed complete.
 - `bugfix/x`: Contains development code for a bug fix `x` as described in a related GitHub Issue.
+Branch will be merged into `dev` when bug fix is deemed complete.
 - `hotfix/x`: Contains development code for an **urgent** bug fix `x` as described in a related GitHub Issue.
+A bug is defined as "urgent" if it severely degrades the functionality of the product in production (E.g. Causes the product to crash).

 ### Summary of Workflow
 1. No one shall directly commit into `master` or `dev` branch.
 2. New commits shall only be made in `feature/` or `bugfix/` branches, which shall be derived from the `dev` branch.
 3. Hotfixes shall only be made in a `hotfix/` branch, which shall be derived from the `master` branch.
 4. Commits shall only be introduced into the `master` or `dev` branches via Pull Requests (PR).
-5. PR that involve the `master` branch must be reviewed and approved by the Team Lead.
+5. PRs that involve the `master` branch must be reviewed and approved by the Team Lead.
 Only the Team Lead is allowed to perform a merge into `master` branch.
 6. No branches shall be deleted without the approval of the Team Lead.

 ### New Feature or Bug Fix